MahaZainab/Course1/README.md

-# Machine Learning Resources and RoadMap
+# Course Resources and RoadMap

 ## Overview
-This guide aims to provide a structured path for learning Machine Learning, covering fundamental mathematics, programming skills, machine learning algorithms, data preprocessing, and libraries.
+This guide aims to provide a structured path for course, covering fundamental mathematics, programming skills, course algorithms, data preprocessing, and libraries.
 It also suggests resources for practical exercises and further learning.

 ## Table of Contents
 1. [Mathematics Foundations](#mathematics-foundations)